mochji/the-algorithm/follow-recommendations-service/common/src/main/scala/com/twitter/follow_recommendations/common/candidate_sources/geo/README.md

-# Pop Geo Candidate Source
+# Pop Geo Cand date S ce
-Provides the most followed / quality followed accounts in a specific country and a geolocation within past 2 weeks.
+Prov des t  most follo d / qual y follo d accounts  n a spec f c country and a geolocat on w h n past 2  eks.
-* A "quality follow" refers to any follow that leads to visible engagement, such as favorites, mentions, retweets, direct messages, replies, and quote tweets.
-The engagement must be allowed in either direction, and must occur on the day of the follow or within one subsequent day.
-Additionally, there must be no unfollowing, blocking, muting, or reporting of the account in the same time period.
+* A "qual y follow" refers to any follow that leads to v s ble engage nt, such as favor es,  nt ons, ret ets, d rect  ssages, repl es, and quote t ets.
+T  engage nt must be allo d  n e  r d rect on, and must occur on t  day of t  follow or w h n one subsequent day.
+Add  onally, t re must be no unfollow ng, block ng, mut ng, or report ng of t  account  n t  sa  t   per od.
-* The minimum geolocation precision used is ±20 km (12 mi), and precise user geolocation is not utilized.
+* T  m n mum geolocat on prec s on used  s ±20 km (12 m ), and prec se user geolocat on  s not ut l zed.